nizar0rchid/Takwira-Backend/README.md

 # Takwira-Backend Server

 A backend Server for iOS mini project.
-API implementation with NodeJs, Express and MongoDb
+API implementation with NodeJs, Express and MongoDb Used bcyptjs to hash passwords and jsonwebtoken to manage authentification and authorization Currently supporting ElenaSport Api to fetch all live matches (dev still in progress)

 The api uri preceed all API endpoints and the following endpoints are currently available :

-used bcyptjs to hash passwords and jsonwebtoken to manage authentification and authorization

 * **POST**  /api/login
 * **GET**  /api/users    (requires a valid token to show all users)